 After a few hours we stopped at the absolute coolest lunch spot on the whole hike!
 We found a small rock outcropping along the path on the downhill side of one of the moors.
 It was hundreds of feet above the valley below and it was a spectacular spot for a sandwich!

 We were now following a well-known route called The Cleveland Way.
 The rest of our route intersected often with that one and another coast to coaster called The Wainwright.
-That meant we had guidebooks that were clear and simple and signposts that were frequent, so the guessing game was pretty much over.
-Now we were just admiring the views and knocking out the miles.
+Now we were just admiring the views and knocking out the miles!

 The stone paths were hard on us.
 Climbing up a steep hillside was tough on the legs and lungs, and coming back down was really rough on the feet and ankles.
 We were tested on the moors.